HfMT-ZM4/snappi/doc/notes.md

 - Test power consumption with RPi 0W
 - Add buildroot for snappi-server
 - Test power consumption of server on RPi 4B
+- Make number and setup of channels configurable during build

 # Client Setup with stock RPiOS
 ```